 Per census data, 37.4% of residents reported following the Roman Catholic religion, while 23.20% did not follow any religion.
 Other religions include the Swiss Reformed Church, Muslim, and Jewish, to name a few.

-Geneva has an interesting history that dates back to 121 BC.
+Geneva has a fascinating history that dates back to 121 BC.
 This border town became a Christian city and was ruled throughout the Middle Ages under the Roman Empire.
 In the 14th Century, Geneva received a charter that gave it the power to self-govern.
-The Protestant Reformation had a huge impact on the city, and John Calvin – the founder of Calvinism – was a spiritual leader.
+The Protestant Reformation had a considerable impact on the city, and John Calvin – the founder of Calvinism – was a spiritual leader.
 In the 18th century, the city was under the influence of Catholic France.